csmastersUH/data_analysis_with_python_summer_2021/tools.rst

 -------------------------

 It can be that the command ``python`` still refers to the old python2 version.
 This course relies completely on a newer python version.
-Therefore I have used the command ``python3`` everywhere to be sure the old version python2 is not used.
+Therefore you may need to use the command ``python3`` to be sure the old version python2 is not used.
 You can check the version number with the ``--version`` option.
 For example in the following way:

 .. code-block:: none